Edwardian Mahogany - beautiful 3-door antique wardrobe

 Description

-Exceptional quality of Edwardian wardrobe in mahogany, with a cornice featuring a carved center flanked by spindles and carved shell corner details above the dentil molding decoration, all central mirror doors retaining the original beveled edge mirror and surrounding a short hanging section or sliders.
+Exceptional quality of Edwardian furniture in mahogany, with a cornice featuring a carved center flanked by spindles and carved corner shells above the dentil decoration, all central mirrored doors maintaining the original beveled edge mirrors and surrounding a short hanging section or sliders.
 All equipped with original knobs.
 This historic wardrobe retains its original finish, which has been cleaned, restored, and waxed.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+There are many styles characterizing antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate brilliance and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+These were highly representative pieces designed to exude glamour and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite specific products but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, mythology and antiquity were also of interest, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with its description and photos.
+The most important aspect of prestigious antique furniture is originality.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details